ecosyste-ms/blog/_posts/2025-11-17-documenting-package-manager-data.md

 ecosyste.ms is in something of a unique position: having aggregated and normalized package data from over 70 sources we know something about how package managers work, and how they differ from one another.

-Working alongside the [CHAOSS Package Metadata Working Group](https://github.com/chaoss/wg-package-metadata) and [Alpha-Omega](https://alpha-omega.dev) we've documented the similarities and differences across package registries and clients, publishing five repositories of information about how package managers work today.
+Working alongside the [CHAOSS Package Metadata Working Group](https://github.com/chaoss/wg-package-metadata) and [Alpha-Omega](https://alpha-omega.dev) we've documented the similarities and differences across package registries and clients, publishing six repositories of information about how package managers work today.
 In doing so we hope to identify common problems and work toward better practices:

 ## [Package Manager Commands](https://github.com/ecosyste-ms/package-manager-commands)